 A higher offer comes in

-In a housing shortage, the market is ripe with bidding wars.
 It’s not unheard of for sellers to receive higher offers after signing a purchase agreement and want to back out of the contract.

 Typically, the seller’s agent stops accepting offers once the home is pending sale.
 However, it’s often a good idea to table backup offers, which may come into play if the sale falls through.
 “Seller’s agents are obligated to present all offers to the seller, even after a contract has been signed,” says Garrett.